jc4p/lol-mechanics-tracker/README.md

 Currently this repo is in the prototyping stage.
 What I have is a C# app which uses a lightweight DirectX API to record my primary monitor's screen[1], look at the top status bar in LoL, and reecord my "creep score", the number of small minions I've killed.

+I'm trying to be pretty open, so current plans can be found in [0.1 Milestone](https://github.com/jc4p/lol-mechanics-tracker/issues/1).

 In this image you can see the "32" circled in the gray app on the left (this code) matches the "32" on the top-right.

 ![screencap](https://pbs.twimg.com/media/Cll8CAZVEAEXF0U.jpg:large)